Vung Tau Airport

-Vung Tau Airport is a small airport in southern Vietnam, in the Bà Rịa–Vũng Tàu province.
-It serves the city of Vũng Tàu and is located near the downtown of the city.
+Vung Tau Airport is a small airport in southern Vietnam, in Ho Chi Minh City.
+It serves the former city of Vũng Tàu and is located near the downtown of the city.

 Facilities

 There is a 1,800 m paved runway (as of 2006).
 The airport is capable of handling small aircraft such as ATR-72 and AN-38.

 History

 The airport was originally established as Cap St Jacques Airfield in the French colonial period.